smurphy123/UPenn-BootCamp/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because when working in IT, you're likely doing the same tasks over and over.

-Ansible automates tasks that are either cumbersome or repetitive or complex.
+- Ansible automates tasks that are either cumbersome or repetitive or complex.
 This helps organisations drive complexity out of their environments and accelerate DevOps initiatives.

-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Installs docker.io
+- Installs python3-pip
-- ...
+- Installs Docker Module
-- ...
+- Increases Virtual Memory
+- Downloads & Launches a Docker ELK Container
+- Enables Service Docker on Boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.